MICHELIN Star GuideMICHELIN Star Guide

 The founding Michelin brothers realised the rising significance of the restaurants’ section within their guide, and decided to employ diners to visit and review places anonymously.
 This unique guide now lists ratings for over 30,000 establishments in 30+ territories across three continents.
 More than 30 million MICHELIN Guides have been sold worldwide to date.

-The MICHELIN STAR Rating System
+The MICHELIN Star Rating System

-The STAR system was first introduced by MICHELIN in 1926.
-For 7 years, eligible restaurants could earn 1 STAR for being “a very good restaurant.”
-It was only in 1933 that MICHELIN introduced the 2 STAR award to denote "excellent cooking that is worth a detour," and the 3 STAR award for restaurants that offered an "exceptional cuisine that is worth a special journey."
+The Star system was first introduced by MICHELIN in 1926.
+For 7 years, eligible restaurants could earn 1 Star for being “a very good restaurant.”
+It was only in 1933 that MICHELIN introduced the 2 Star award to denote "excellent cooking that is worth a detour," and the 3 Star award for restaurants that offered an "exceptional cuisine that is worth a special journey".

 One Star